MichalOpoka/ecfr/cfr/title-18-Conservation-Power-Water-Resources/chapter-VIII-Susquehanna-River-Basin-Commission/part-806-Review-Approval-Projects/subpart-C-Standards-Review-Approval/section-806.22.md

 (3) Within 20 days after submittal of an NOI under paragraph (f)(2) of this section, the project sponsor shall satisfy the notice requirements set forth in § 806.15.

 (4) The project sponsor shall comply with metering, daily use monitoring and quarterly reporting as specified in § 806.30, or as otherwise required by the approval by rule.
-Daily use monitoring shall include amounts delivered or withdrawn per source, per day, and amounts used per oil or gas well or drilling pad site, per day, for well drilling, hydrofracture stimulation, hydrostatic testing, and other project-related activity.
-The foregoing shall apply to all water, including stimulation additives, flowback, drilling fluids, formation fluids and production fluids, utilized by the project.
-The project sponsor shall also submit a post-hydrofracture report in a form and manner as prescribed by the Commission.
+The project sponsor shall submit a post-hydrofracture report in a form and manner as prescribed by the Commission.

 (5) The project sponsor shall comply with the mitigation requirements set forth in § 806.22(b).